Constructivism (philosophy of science): Criticisms

-Numerous criticisms have been levelled at Constructivism.
-The most common one is that it either explicitly advocates or implicitly reduces to relativism.
+Numerous criticisms have been levelled at various types of constructivism.
+A common strategy is to describe constructivism as essentially a kind of relativism and to attack it on that basis.

 Another criticism of constructivism is that it holds that the concepts of two different social formations be entirely different and incommensurate.
 This being the case, it is impossible to make comparative judgments about statements made according to each worldview.
 This is because the criteria of judgment will themselves have to be based on some worldview or other.
 If this is the case, then it brings into question how communication between them about the truth or falsity of any given statement could be established.

 The Wittgensteinian philosopher Gavin Kitching argues that constructivists usually implicitly presuppose a deterministic view of language, which severely constrains the minds and use of words by members of societies: they are not just "constructed" by language on this view but are literally "determined" by it.
 Kitching notes the contradiction here: somehow, the advocate of constructivism is not similarly constrained.
 While other individuals are controlled by the dominant concepts of society, the advocate of constructivism can transcend these concepts and see through them.